ctmrbio/print_ctmr_labels/README.md

 the application in Linux called `conda_linux.yml`.
 Install the dependencies with `conda env create -f conda_linux.yml`.
 Remember to activate the environment before running the application.
+The required depedencies to run the application in macOS is called `conda_mac.yml`.
+Install dependencies with `conda env create -f conda_mac.yml`.
+To run the application in Windows, nstall dependencies with `conda env create -f win_env.yml`.
+Environment can be activated with `conda activate printctmrlabels`.

 # Printer information
 The Zebra label printer is model ZT230 and uses the ZPL language for rendering